MachineLemonade/docs/docs/getting-started.md

 Read more about Astrononmer's UI [here](https://www.astronomer.io/docs/airflow-deployments/).

 *If you have any trouble with the confirmation email, feel free to reach out.
-It's usually becuase of network security settings, so check your spam folder or try to whitelist our domain if you can.
+It's usually becuase of network security settings, so check your spam folder and try to whitelist our domain if you can.

 ## Develop with the Astronomer CLI